-If you have a fall try not to panic.
-Although you may feel shocked, remaining calm will help you to assess the situation.
+If you fall try to stay calm.
+Take time to assess the situation as it can take a few minutes to feel pain from injuries.
 What you do next will depend on if you're hurt and whether or not you're able to get up without help.

-If you've created a falls plan, you should try to follow it as closely as you can.
+If you already have a falls plan, try to follow it if you can.

 Checking for injuries